Naturally Addressing Thyroid Imbalance

 Treatments for both conditions are common and some are quite simple.
 Medication is quite common in bringing the thyroid back in to balance.
 However, many sufferers prefer to attempt alternative means of regulation first, especially for those newly diagnosed or considered “at risk” as a means to control their symptoms and progression.

-When it comes to thyroid imbalance, it is important to consider iodine intake.
-One needs a decrease while the other may need an increase in this mineral.
-Iodine is vital in making thyroid hormone which indicates that too much or too little can cause or exacerbate a thyroid imbalance.
+When it comes to thyroid imbalance, it is an option to consider iodine intake.* One needs a decrease while the other may need an increase in this mineral.
+Iodine is vital in making thyroid hormone which indicates that too much or too little can cause or exacerbate a thyroid imbalance.*